devmount/GradeCalc/README.md

 A Plugin for moziloCMS 2.0

-A calculator for grades, based on obtained score or points of failure and given percentages.
+A calculator for computing a grade based on the optained score and given percentages of the singe grades.

 ## Installation
 #### With moziloCMS installer